Xavier308/Xavier308/README.md

 - 🌱 Specializing in Cybersecurity.
 - 🔭 Currently working on a SOC project for Cybersecurity.
-- 🤝 Open to collaborating on projects related to health, innovation, and open source.
+- 🤝 Open to collaborating on projects related to innovation
-- 💬 Ask me about Arduino and Raspberry Pi – I'm passionate about microcontrollers!
+- 💬 Ask me about Arduino and Raspberry Pi
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/xavier-jose-cruz/)